awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam.md

 }
 ```

-If no table ARN is provided, a call to `GetTables` succeeds, but it returns an empty list:
+If no table ARN is provided, a call to `GetTables` succeeds, but it returns an empty list\.

 ```
 {